 CJA: Content giveaway… every new site that pops up today its some kind of mashup between some other two sites.
 Almost every big player out there is opening his or her content with some kind of web service.
 It’s a pity that here in Portugal we still live in the dark ages in this matter.
 We still don’t have the major sites supporting some basic RSS feeds…

-9. Beside blogs, do use other social software, like Flickr, Online Meds Valium, Diigo, LinkedIn, or any other?
+9. Beside blogs, do use other social software, like Flickr, Order Valium Uk, Diigo, LinkedIn, or any other?

-CJA: Flickr (no one beats it for photos), Online Meds Valium (to search for some "topics", I get better results from it rather than Google), LinkedIn (I don’t remember the last time I’ve checked it), Technorati (for sniffing around), Plazes and I’ve tried Orkut but nowadays I only go there to say No to some Brazilian who wants to be my friend.
+CJA: Flickr (no one beats it for photos), Order Valium Uk (to search for some "topics", I get better results from it rather than Google), LinkedIn (I don’t remember the last time I’ve checked it), Technorati (for sniffing around), Plazes and I’ve tried Orkut but nowadays I only go there to say No to some Brazilian who wants to be my friend.

 10. I think you are an amazing IT Professional, which is always a step forward (ex: Feeds, LusoCast).
 At this moment, if money wouldn’t be a problem, what would be your IT dream project?